michalsn/codeigniter-htmx-demo/README.md

 To easily play with the code, you're supposed to download the package and install it manually.

 Download this project and place it in the desired folder.
 The example will assume that it will be `app/ThirdParty/htmx-demo`.
-Then enable it by editing the `app/Config/Autoload.php` file and adding the `Michalsn\CodeIgniterDemoHtmx` namespace to the `$psr4` array, like in the below example:
+Then enable it by editing the `app/Config/Autoload.php` file and adding the `Michalsn\CodeIgniterHtmxDemo` namespace to the `$psr4` array, like in the below example:

 ```php
 <?php